 First-Day-of-School Science Activities

-Try these five first-day-of-school science activities and experiments with your elementary students:
+Try these seven first-day-of-school science activities and experiments with your elementary students:

 This science class activity inspires creativity, critical thinking, and problem solving.
 Your students can let their imaginations fly when they create fanciful inventions to make their pets’ lives easier or more fun.
 Don’t worry—they don’t need to have a family pet to participate.
 Only imagination!